-Otsego is probably best known for its lake trout, salmon and brown trout.
+While bass fishing is excellent (see below) Otsego is probably best known for its lake trout, salmon and brown trout.
+The salmon and brown trout fisheries have declined in recent years, while walleye fishing has improved.
 The lake gets relatively little fishing pressure, and most is from anglers trolling with down-riggers for these species.
 If that's what you want to do, don't call us.
 Other local guides can help you with this kind of fishing (which seems boring to us!) and we will be happy to put you in contact with them.
 We fish for bass!

 Otsego Lake is an outstanding bass lake.
 The lake supports excellent populations of both smallmouths and largemouths.
 Fortunately for us, bass fishing just hasn't caught on in the Northeast the way it has in other parts of the country, and fishing pressure for bass on the lake is still quite light.
 Except during tournaments, when there may be more than 20 bass boats on the lake, it's unusual to see more than one or two other boats targeting bass.
 The lake offers a tremendous variety of bass fishing opportunities.
 There are large areas of lily pads, deep and shallow weed beds, primarily of milfoil, fallen and standing trees, docks, offshore structure, rocky points, bluffs, ledges and shallow rocky flats.